lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

     create_atoms O random 480 1072 box overlap 2.0 maxtry 500

 The ``create_atoms`` commands are used to place
-240 Si atoms, and 480 atoms, respectively.
+240 Si atoms and 480 O atoms, respectively.
 This corresponds to an initial density of approximately :math:`2 \, \text{g/cm}^3`, which is close to the expected final density of amorphous silica at 300 K.